lrq3000/pyFileFixity/README.rst

 ``python repair_ecc.py -i "ecc.txt" -o "ecc_repaired.txt" -l "log.txt" -v -f -t 0.4``

+- To repair your files using multiple copies that you have stored on different mediums:

+``replication_repair.py -i "path/to/dir1" "path/to/dir2" "path/to/dir3" -o "path/to/output" --report "rlog.csv" -f -v``

+- If you have previously generated a rfigc database, you can use it to enhance the replication repair:

+``replication_repair.py -i "path/to/dir1" "path/to/dir2" "path/to/dir3" -o "path/to/output" -d "dbhash.csv" --report "rlog.csv" -f -v``

+- To run tests on your recovery tools, you can make a Makefile-like configuration file and use:

+``resiliency_tester.py -i "your_folder" -o "test_folder" -c "resiliency_tester_config.txt" -m 3 -l "testlog.txt" -f``

 - To get more options for any tool, use ``--help``.

 - To use the GUI with any tool, use ``--gui`` and do not supply any other argument, eg: ``python rfigc.py --gui``.